 - Release the overshot.

-- Screw the Kelly into the circulating sub.
+- Screw the oil and gas Kelly into the circulating sub.

 Confirming Overshot Engagement In Cut And Thread Fishing Technique